jthies/WI4450/README.md

 ### Report

 Write a short report on your findings, in particular answering the questions posed below.
-Include the report in PDF format in your submission.
+Include the report in PDF format in your submission (see below).

 ### Working with the repository